 Terrell Lozada (b.
 1962) is an American painter and sculptor living in Paris.
 Her work represents the internal, emotional world through objects subjected to unreliable or suspended gravity.
 Fascination with physical and perceptive spaces began while playing on the tromphe l'oeil stage set of Palladio's Teatro Olimpico near her childhood home in Italy.

-Her aesthetic fulcrum is the late 18th century.
-She is at home with the period’s colors and characteristic tension between restraint and exuberance, particularly as it relates to French interiors and Italian architecture.
+Her aesthetic fulcrum is the late 18th century—the period’s colors and characteristic tension between restraint and exuberance, particularly as it relates to French interiors and Italian architecture.
 She works in a wide variety of media including, pigment on paper, cast bronze, oil on panel, printmaking, carved wood and water gilding.
 She is currently exploring tin-glazed terracotta (faïence stannifère) to combine color and form.